ksumngs/yavsap/docs/parameters.rst

 The shortest length allowed for a read to be considered in the assembly.

-Corresponds to the |minReadLength option of Canu|_.
+Corresponds to the :ref:`minReadLength` option of Canu.

-.. |minReadLength option of Canu| replace:: ``minReadLength`` option of Canu
-.. _minReadLength option of Canu: https://canu.readthedocs.io/en/latest/parameter-reference.html#minreadlength

 --canu_min_overlap_length
 """""""""""""""""""""""""